Optimal existence of weak solutions for the generalised Navier-Stokes-Voigt equations: Proof of Theorem

 \subsection{Uniform estimates}

-We establish the uniform energy estimates, with respect to $n$, for the solution of the finite-dimensional approximated system corresponding to the system \eqref{1.1}. \begin{lemma} Assume $\f\in\L^{p'}(0,T;\L^{p'}(\1)^d)$. \begin{enumerate} \item If $\vv_0\in\bfV$ and $p>1$, then there exists an independent of $n$ positive constant $C_1$ such that the following estimate holds true:
+We establish the uniform energy estimates, with respect to $n$, for the solution of the finite-dimensional approximated system corresponding to the system \eqref{1.1}. \begin{lemma} Assume $\f\in\L^{p'}(0,T;\L^{p'}(\1)^d)$. \begin{enumerate} \item If $\vv_0\in\bfV$ and $p>1$, then there exists a positive constant $C_1$, independent of $n$, such that the following estimate holds true: